Vision for a GBC city, town, county or region

 Resourcing

-The GBC is free for the first year with only nominal costs thereafter and accreditation is through a simple self-certification online process.
+The cost of GBC accreditation is kept low to make it accessible to all and accreditation is through a simple self-certification online process.
 Companies may have a cost in bringing their staff up to real living wage and paying the Living Wage Foundation subscription, though this is also kept low.

 As part of launching the initiative we suggest identifying the target organisations listed above for strategic adoption of the GBC as well as other contacts to build up momentum at a grassroots level as an initial pilot group, favouring a mix of sectors and sizes of organisation.
 The local tourist board would be expected to help in the marketing of the GBC town, city or county as a tremendous good news story which would attract visitors to the area.